-The Office of Student Recruitment and New Student Programs coordinates programs that inform first-year students, transfer students, and prospective students about the educational opportunities available on campus.
-Examples include New Student Orientation, Transfer Transition Workshops, ESLI and Dual Credit Orientations, and Island Days.
 New Student Orientations provide first-year students with information regarding academic advising and registration.
 Advisors assist students in selecting the courses for their first semester at A&M-Corpus Christi.
 Parents who attend the orientation program have their own activities and have opportunities to meet key faculty and administrative personnel for an exchange of questions and ideas.
 Transfer Transition Workshops provide transfer students with an opportunity to gain information, meet with academic advisors, become familiar with the campus, and register for classes.
 New Student Orientation programs are offered prior to the fall and spring semesters.
 Students will be provided with dates upon their acceptance to the University.
-Campus tours are available throughout the year.

 Academic Advising Centers

-Academic advising centers are housed in each college and staffed by full-time academic advisors.
-Undeclared/exploratory students are advised through the Department of Undergraduate Studies located in the Faculty Center.
+Academic advising centers are housed in the Department of Undergraduate Studies and staffed by full-time academic advisors.
 Full-time academic advisors are available to assist students with their educational plans, course selections, degree requirements, and other academic matters.
 Academic advisors support students from the time of their initial enrollment to the successful attainment of their educational goals.
 An additional feature of the academic advising program is the direct involvement of University faculty as advisors or career mentors.
-To locate your academic advisor and/or find out more about advising, please call (361) 825-5931 or visit the web site at http://aatc.tamucc.edu.
+To locate your academic advisor and/or find out more about advising, please call (361) 825-5931 or visit the web site at http://undergrad.tamucc.edu/academic_advising.html.

 Office of Academic Testing